Hard Link & Soft Link

 Introduction

-• In Linux, a link is a shortcut that allows multiple names to refer to the same file or folder, making it easier to organize and access your data.
+• A link in Linux is a shortcut that makes data organization and access easier by allowing several names to refer to the same file or folder.

 Here's why links are useful :